-We can choose the harvesting days that best suit us (Figure 6.34).
+We can choose the harvesting days that best suit us (Figure VI.34).
 It could be done on one or more days per week, as it is in our case.
-With our polyculture system one day, for example, we can plant a tray of lettuces and later, when they are ready to be harvested, we can see that some are ready to be cut, others will be ready a few days later, and others a week later.
+With our polyculture system we have different types and varieties of plants, but also different sizes.
+If we do this, we will make sure we always have plants in different maturation levels in our edible garden.
 In our system the land functions as a storehouse since it allows us to keep vegetables in the soil for a longer period of time, giving us a bigger margin when harvesting, and therefore when commercializing with them.

-Figure 6.34 – Collecting vegetables, edible flowers and fruit from the garden
+Figure VI.34.- Collecting vegetables, edible flowers and fruit from the edible garden

 If we only harvest once a week we need to identify and observe which vegetables are the most perishable and thus ready to be harvested, and which ones can stay a bit longer in the garden since they still have not reached their full growth.

-Figure 6.35 – Plants that can stay longer in the ground
+Figure VI.35.- Plants that can stay longer in the ground

 On the contrary, in conventional systems, vegetables that are planted on the same day are harvested all together, so the products are more limited to commercialize.
 This could also happen in the ecologic system that usually plants the same variety in one section of the garden.

 After harvesting with the people from the project we bring all the vegetables we have collected to the area of the market that is meant for cleaning and assembling the vegetable boxes (Figure VI.36).